check-spelling-sandbox/ovn/Documentation/tutorials/ovn-ovsdb-relay.rst

   ovs-vsctl set open . external_ids:ovn-remote=ssl:10.0.0.20:6642,ssl:10.0.0.21:6642

 And so on.
-It is adviced to configure at least two OVSDB Relay servers for ovn-controller if high-avalability is important.
+It is advised to configure at least two OVSDB Relay servers for ovn-controller if high-avalability is important.

 .. _two_tier_multi_group: